baracoder/dotnet2nix/README.md

 ## Usage

-1. Change into your dotnet project directory
+1. Change into your dotnet project/solution directory
-2. Restore the packages `dotnet restore`
+2. Restore the packages using a lockfile `dotnet restore --use-lock-file`
-3. Run `dotnet2nix` to get a `nugets.json` and `build-dotnet.nix` file.
+3. Run `dotnet2nix` to get a `nugets.json` file.
+4. add `lib/dotnet2nix` builder to your overlay/flake.
-4. Build your project `nix-build`
+5. Build your project `nix-build`

 ## Problems